 The Maryland identity fraud laws also criminalize the certain acts that deal with actual physical identification cards and government documents.
 It is a misdemeanor crime in Maryland sell or offer to sell an identification card that has a blank space for a persons' age or date of birth, or has a persons incorrect age or date of birth.
 This Maryland law basically criminalizes the selling or manufacturing fake IDs.
 Fake ID arrests are common in places such as college campuses where there is a lucrative market to sell the IDs to underage students.
 In Maryland, selling a fake ID falls under the identity fraud law and has a maximum penalty of 2 years in jail and a $2,000 fine.
 Prosecuting lawyers are permitted to charge a defendant with a separate crime for each identification care that he or she has sold.

 Under the Maryland identity fraud laws it is also a crime to possess a fraudulent government identification document, or to lend a government document to somebody else for use.
 A government identification document may include passports, driver's licenses, social security cards, and birth certificates.
 The maximum penalty under Maryland law for possessing or lending a fraudulent government document is 6 months in jail and a $500 fine.
+Prosecutors treat these cases with a great deal of scrutiny, as they receive similar attention to violent crimes with victims who suffer actual physical harm.
+It is a defense lawyer's job to make sure the judge sees the difference between a financial victim and a victim of violent crime, as money is always replaceable.
+Identity fraud cases often have highly involved victims who can pressure the State for a harsher sentence, which makes it even more important to have someone fighting for your best interests.
 If you or someone you know has been arrested or is being investigated for identity fraud in Maryland contact a Maryland criminal lawyer for a free consultation.